BoneManTGRM/Autonomous-research-agent/README.md

 https://autonomous-research-agent-6tqt.onrender.com

 **Important**
-Tavily is **optional**.
-If you provide a Tavily API key in the sidebar, ARA can use real web search.
-If you leave it blank, web search falls back to **offline/stub mode**, and you can still run with other enabled sources (e.g., PubMed, Semantic Scholar, and PDF ingestion).
+Add your Tavily API key in the sidebar.
+Without it, search runs in offline stub mode.

 ---